 - Login into the Console

-- Give it a name and click Continue
+- Enter the Cluster Name and click Continue

-A number of defaults are automatically selected and presented.
-A number of options are available for customization
+All the defaults are automatically selected and presented.
+Several options are available for customization.

 - Select cluster blueprint and version